lznnnnn1998/UMI-HOI/README.md

     python predict.py # for hico-det
     python predict_vcoco.py # for vcoco
     ```
-5. Prepare the Siglipv2 features:
+5. Replace the CLIP feature from LLaVA with Siglipv2 features:
   Install corresponding package `transformer==4.37.2` for siglipv2.
 Then modify the file in your installed package (See pvic_llava/siglip/modified_forward.py)

     ```bash